Why Hasn’t Open Marriage Caught On?

 Meanwhile, married men are healthier and happier than their single brethren who are free to gain as much sexual variety as they can muster.
 Men are also quicker than women

 In a world where so many of us seek soul mates to fill us with passion, joy, intimacy, transformation, and oneness, the dalliances of open marriage can seem both distracting and lacking.

 Open marriage may work for some couples when they are lucky enough to find suitable others.
 But in a world of imperfect options, most of us seem to find monogamy the happier choice.

-Posted on July 11, 2011, in gender, men, psychology, relationships, sex, women and tagged culture, Dan Savage, gender, marriage, men, men's health, monogamy, open marriage, polygamy, psychology, relationships, sex, sexuality, social psychology, women.
+Posted on July 11, 2011, in gender, men, psychology, relationships, sex and sexuality, women and tagged culture, Dan Savage, gender, marriage, men, men's health, monogamy, open marriage, polygamy, psychology, relationships, sex and sexuality, sexuality, social psychology, women.
 Bookmark the permalink.
-2 Comments.
+4 Comments.